xiaolanglanglang/smart-doc-template/README.md

 # smart doc template

-The smart doc template project is used to provide [smart-doc](https://github.com/smart-doc-group/smart-doc) projects with a replacement for interfaces that are not rendered correctly.
-It depends on the [smart-doc-maven-plugin](https://github.com/smart-doc-group/smart-doc-maven-plugin) project.
+The smart doc template project aim to provide the template for those interfaces that can notbe rendered by the [smart-doc](https://github.com/smart-doc-group/smart-doc) project.
+This requires the [smart-doc-maven-plugin](https://github.com/smart-doc-group/smart-doc-maven-plugin).

 ## Usage

-1. Add a dependency to smart-doc-maven-plugin.
+1. Add the dependency to smart-doc-maven-plugin.

 ```xml